 10. He has written dubbed dialogues for more than 1000 films and original dialogue for 500 films.

-12. In June 2022, he along with senior journalist I. Shanmuganathan were honoured with Kalaignar Kalaithurai Vithagar Award and e Kalaignar Ezhuthukol Award respectively.
+12. In June 2022, he, along with senior journalist I. Shanmuganathan was honoured with the Kalaignar Kalaithurai Vithagar Award and the Kalaignar Ezhuthukol Award, respectively.